H-0784

 Plain Language

-Chatbot providers may not use any language in their advertising, chatbot interface, or chatbot outputs that indicates or implies that AI-generated output is being provided by, endorsed by, or equivalent to the services of a licensed or certified professional — including healthcare, legal, accounting, and financial professionals, as well as any professional regulated by the Vermont Office of Professional Regulation.
-A violation is deemed an unfair and deceptive act in commerce.
-This is a broad prohibition covering the entire user experience from advertising through to generated outputs.
+Chatbot providers may not use any language in their advertising, interface, or chatbot outputs that indicates or implies that the output is provided by, endorsed by, or equivalent to services from a licensed healthcare, legal, accounting, or financial professional, or any professional regulated by Vermont's Office of Professional Regulation.
+This covers the entire user-facing surface — marketing materials, the chatbot interface, and the chatbot's own generated responses.
+A violation is deemed an unfair and deceptive act in commerce, triggering enforcement under the subchapter's penalty provisions.

 Statutory Text